Darkle/MarkSearch/README.md

 Put a note in the readme that sometimes the emailed bookmarklet takes a few minutes to arrive

+For the extensions, rememeber to say that the extension respects date filters & searching by site

 ### Help

 ##### Setting Up The MarkSearch Browser Extension